top of page

 Learning By Heart is a campaign with two principal goals: to provide children and adults in the UK with the educational support they need, while in turn helping to widen access to education for young people across the world.

 We provide online classes in a range of subjects, run by volunteer tutors, in exchange for a pay-as-you-feel donation which we pass on to our partner organisations.
-Currently, our proceeds are donated to Refugee Education UK.
+Currently, our proceeds are donated to The Literacy Hubs.

 With our pay-as-you-feel system, we hope to allow as many people to benefit from our service as possible.
 For further details about how our tutoring works, and to see the subjects on offer, click here.